okpy/ok/README.md

 The server will listen on http://localhost:5000.

+If you are running into issues - see `documentation/SETUP.md` or file an issue

 Command Line Manager
 ------------------------
 * To view available commands run `./manage.py` once the virtualenv is activated.